 Vice President/Director of Safety

 He serves on Aviation Rulemaking Committees on behalf of CAPA, as well as the FAA’s Commercial Aviation Safety Team (CAST) and Aviation Safety and Information Sharing (ASIAS).
-Previously he served on the Flight/Duty time ARC which was charged with defining new regulations for limits on the hours a pilot can fly and be on duty, based upon fatigue science, for the first time in half a century.
-First Officer Leighton also served as Committee Chair for the FAA’s Pilot Records Database ARC which assisted the FAA write regulations to create and maintain a comprehensive database of pilot training and qualifications, for use by air carriers when hiring new pilots.
+Previously he served on the Flight/Duty Time (FT/DT) ARC which was charged with defining new regulations for limits on the hours a pilot can fly and be on duty, based upon fatigue science, for the first time in half a century.
+Captain Leighton also served as Committee Chair for the FAA’s Pilot Records Database (PRD) ARC which assisted the FAA write regulations to create and maintain a comprehensive database of pilot training and qualifications, for use by air carriers when hiring new pilots.

 Captain Leighton is a graduate of Embry-Riddle Aeronautical University in Prescott with a B.S. in Aeronautical Science, and a minor in Aviation Safety.